 Founded January 2016

 Laundry Love ministry provides the quarters and laundry products to individuals and families who cannot afford the cost of doing laundry.
-Participants receive vouchers from community partner agencies and show up at a local laundromat with their dirty laundry.
+Participants receive vouchers from community partner agencies and show up at a local laundromat with their dirty laundry at least once a month.
 They are met with friendly faces and a helping hand.
-They walk out with clean clothes and bedding, but more importantly, a sense of dignity and worth.
+They walk out with clean clothes and a restored sense of dignity and worth.

 Jubilee COMMUNITY center (JCC)